1. About us

 Summary

 I was awarded my PhD from the Transitional Justice Institute, University of Ulster, Belfast, for my research on transitional justice and socioeconomic rights in South Africa and Northern Ireland.
 I hold an LLM in International Human Rights Law from the University of Essex, UK.
-I am teaching and researching human rights with a focus on climate change justice and climate change litigation at the intersection of law and science.
+I am teaching and researching human rights with a focus on climate justice and climate change litigation at the intersection of law and science.

 About